ArtskydJ/josephdykstra.com/content/resume.md

 [wellrootedgardens.com](http://wellrootedgardens.com)

-I work about two 8-hour days per week for Well Rooted Gardens doing landscape work.
+I work about one 8-hour day each week for Well Rooted Gardens doing landscape work.
+During the winter months, I do snow removal for them.

 ###Coding in the Wild • October 2, 2013 - [Present]